Reducing Labeling Effort in Architecture Technical Debt Detection through Active Learning and Explainable AI

+Table~\ref{tab:query-strategy} reports the performance of the six query strategies under the two labeling configurations.
+Overall, the differences between strategies are modest in the True{-}ATD{-}only setting, but clearer gains emerge when Weak{-}ATD is included in the positive class.

+\paragraph{\textbf{Performance on True{-}ATD Only.}} When using only True{-}ATD labels, the active learning query strategies produced F1 scores within a relatively narrow range, from 0.63 to 0.68.
+This more modest performance is expected, as True{-}ATD cases are fewer and more difficult to learn from in isolation, limiting the diversity of positive training signals available to the model.
+In this setting, strategies that focus on model uncertainty appear more effective, as they help prioritize informative samples given limited labeling resources.
+As shown in Table~\ref{tab:query-strategy}, Breaking Ties achieved the highest F1 score (0.68), followed by Prediction Entropy and Contrastive Active Learning (both at 0.65), while Least Confidence and Embeddings K-Means recorded the lowest F1 scores (0.63).
+These results suggest that, although the performance differences are modest, uncertainty-based active learning provides a measurable advantage over random sampling for True{-}ATD detection in low-resource settings.

-\paragraph{\textbf{Performance on True- and Weak-ATD Combined.}} In the more inclusive setting where Weak-ATD items are merged with True-ATD, performance improves across all strategies.
-This improvement is expected, as Weak-ATD items share semantic and structural similarities with True-ATD, offering the model more varied training signals.
+\paragraph{\textbf{Performance on True- and Weak{-}ATD Combined.}} In the more inclusive setting where Weak{-}ATD items are merged with True{-}ATD, performance improves across all strategies.
+This improvement is expected, as Weak{-}ATD items share semantic and structural similarities with True{-}ATD, thereby providing the model with more varied training signals.